timescale/docs/timescaledb/overview/core-concepts/chunks.md

   requires more expensive "vacuum" operations to later garbage collect and defragment these deleted rows.

-- **Age-Based Compression, Data Reordering, and More**.
+- **Age-based compression, data reordering, and more**.
 Many other data management features can also take advantage of this chunk-based architecture, which allows users to execute specific commands on chunks or employ hypertable policies to automate these actions.
 These include TimescaleDB's